jameslnewell/styled-components-breakpoint/README.md

 > [Change log](https://github.com/jameslnewell/styled-components-breakpoint/blob/master/CHANGELOG.md)

-> Have a look 👀 at [`styled-components-spacing`](https://github.com/jameslnewell/styled-components-spacing) and [`styled-components-grid`](https://github.com/jameslnewell/styled-components-grid) which work  with this package.
+> Have a look 👀 at [`styled-components-spacing`](https://github.com/jameslnewell/styled-components-spacing) and [`styled-components-grid`](https://github.com/jameslnewell/styled-components-grid) which work well with this package.

 ## Installation